 We have come closer to the origins of Bokmål and Nynorsk.
 It was a man called Ivar Aasen who traveled around Norway in the 1800s and compared different dialects around the country.
 He created a form of Norwegian later called Landsmål, based on the dialects.
 This is the form that became Nynorsk.

 Some were opposed to his work and claimed that Denmark and Norway had shared the language for a long time and this should be accepted.
 A linguist Knud Knudsen started the Norwegianization of the Danish written form.
 Later, a Norwegian writer called Bjørnstjerne Bjørnson suggested calling this language “Riksmål”, meaning “national language”.
 In 1929 Riksmål was officially named Bokmål (“book language”) and Landsmål changed to Nynorsk (“new Norwegian”).

 Myth 2: people speak Bokmål and Nynorsk.

 The answer to this is that people speak dialects but they write Bokmål or Nynorsk.
 When students refer to “speaking Bokmål” they most likely mean the dialect around the Oslo area or Østlandet.
 Some people may also write in their own dialect and ignore the rules of Bokmål or Nynorsk.
 But it is these two forms that are taught in schools, used in the official documents and media.

 So Bokmål or Nynorsk?

-Many also wonder if they should learn writing Bokmål or Nynorsk.
+Many also wonder if they should learn to write Bokmål or Nynorsk.
 Well, both forms are used in the country and both forms are taught at Norwegian schools.
 Bokmål is the form that is more popular in Norway, about 85-90 % of writing is done in Bokmål.
-However, in some areas Nynorsk is more popular, especially in the Western Norway.
+However, in some areas, Nynorsk is more popular, especially in Western Norway.
 So it comes to your preferences and your place of living.
 It might be hard to learn writing Bokmål in an area where everyone uses Nynorsk.